Listen Without Prejudice Vol. 1: Release

 Listen Without Prejudice Vol. 1 was released in September 1990.
-The album sold approximately eight million copies worldwide, a disappointing number compared to the 20 million copies of Faith.
-Sales were particularly poor in the United States, where Faith had been the best-selling album of 1988.
-At two million copies sold, Listen Without Prejudice was a commercial disappointment for a successful artist.
-The album entered the Billboard 200 at number 22 and peaked at number two, blocked from the top by MC Hammer's Please Hammer Don't Hurt 'Em.
-The album spent the rest of 1990 in the top ten, with a total of 42 weeks on the entire chart—fewer than half the 87 weeks spent by Faith.
+The album sold approximately eight million copies worldwide.
+The album entered the Billboard 200 at number 22 and peaked at number two.
+The album spent the rest of 1990 in the top ten, with a total of 42 weeks on the entire chart.

 In the United Kingdom, the album was a huge success, eclipsing sales of Faith.
-Listen Without Prejudice debuted on the UK Albums Chart at number one, where it remained for a week.
+Listen Without Prejudice debuted on the UK Albums Chart at number one.
 It stayed at number two for the following two weeks.
 It spent 34 consecutive weeks in the top 20, and jumped from number 13 to number three in its 24th week.
 It spent a total of 88 weeks on the chart, and was certified quadruple platinum by the British Phonographic Industry on 2 January 1992.

 The follow-up album Listen Without Prejudice Vol. 2 (ostensibly scheduled to follow in June 1991) was scrapped for reasons known only to Michael and his record company.
 Three of the tracks intended for that album appear on the 1992 charity compilation Red Hot + Dance, while a fourth ("Crazy Man Dance") turned up on the B-side of that compilation's first single, "Too Funky".